-Well it’s the end of January already (I thought January was meant to drag but it’s gone so fast for me), and I’m pleased to be able to say I’ve already completed goals 1 and 8 from my previous post.
+Well it’s the end of January already (I thought January was meant to drag but it’s gone so fast for me).

 The workout itself was really well structured – a tabata warm up, followed by a technique session and a killer timed finisher.
 Our technique focus was a Turkish get-up which I know as an exercise but had never dedicated a set amount of time to work on it; the trainer, Adrian, would come around the group of no more than 10 people to correct us.
 Following this, we moved onto a “hang snatch” which was new to me; baby weights, a great demonstration and step by step practise from the trainer and I think I got it!
 We used this exercise working on 15 reps and combined it with skipping 90 single skips, to complete as many rounds of both as we could in 10 minutes.
 This style of group training is how I like to work as an instructor because it allows the class to work to their own ability – allowing you to teach a mixed abilities group who are all working at 100%.

 After an hours class I felt thoroughly worked across my whole body and had worked up a good sweat.
 I really enjoyed it and the time went quickly as we were always occupied.
 The workout is shown on the image I’ve put onto this post.
 Due to the location of the club, the cost and my schedule, it’s not something I’m able to go to every week, yet I’m going to make the effort to go once every other week if possible.
 I can really see myself getting stronger with Cross Fit and I love anything different!
 It’s always good to mix up your training with something that challenges your body.

 Cross Fit gets a big tick from me – give it a go, you’ve got nothing to lose except your legs for a day of DOMS.